 Selling an aircraft can seem like an intimidating task, but as long as you comply with the following guidelines, you should experience a smooth transaction.
 Below, we will explain the general process of the exchange and list the necessary paperwork required for the transfer of ownership to avoid any legal issues.

 Now that you have a selling price in mind, it’s time to list your aircraft for sale.
-You may want to start by posting a description of the aircraft, photos, and price to a classified ads website.
-There are several sites where you can post your aircraft for sale so that you can reach the most potential buyers.
+You may want to start by posting an ad on a website that specializes in the sale of aircraft.
+This ad should include a detailed description, photos, and listing price.
+There are several websites where you can post your aircraft for sale so that you can reach the most potential buyers.
 These would include sites such as:

 Once you are contacted by a potential buyer, you must discuss and agree upon the terms and conditions of how the sale will transpire.
-Some things you will need to determine would be the price in which the aircraft will be sold for, the method of payment (traditionally cash, wire transfer, certified or cashier’s check), if the buyer would like a pre-purchase inspection, etc. After coming to an agreement, it’s time to start the paperwork.
+Some things you will need to determine will be; the price in which the aircraft will be sold for, the method of payment (it is recommended to meet at a bank to carry out the transfer), if the buyer would like a pre-purchase inspection, etc. After coming to an agreement, you may execute the bill of sale upon the exchange of funds for the property.

-(AOPA is partnered with Aero-Space Reports who provide a program called Aircraft Title and Escrow Services, which helps handle the exchange of funds during the transfer of ownership of an aircraft.)
+(The AOPA is partnered with Aero-Space Reports who provide an option called Aircraft Title and Escrow Services.
+This service helps handle the exchange of funds during the transfer of ownership of an aircraft.)

 - In consideration of (enter the numerical sales price in dollars)